krebisz/DataAnalyser/Workspace Workflow.md

+> ⚠️ This document is part of the frozen core documentation set.
+See MASTER_OPERATING_PROTOCOL.md.

-📘 Workspace Workflow.md (Updated, Strict Mode–Compliant)
+📘 Workspace Workflow.md (Updated — Automation Wired In, Strict Mode–Compliant)

 (Fully integrated with MASTER_OPERATING_PROTOCOL.md)